FoxComm/highlander/marketplace-ui/README.md

 npm run dev
 ```

-## Base infrastructure

-For achieve right isomorphism [redux-wait](https://www.npmjs.com/package/redux-wait) is used.
-It utilizes multiple rendering calls for get all async dependencies for project.
-Read about code organization limitations in redux-wait's README.

 For **static type checking** [flowtype](http://flowtype.org/) is used.
 You can run check manually by `npm run flow` command.

 ## TODO
-1. Update `eslint-config-airbnb`